IBM/kif/docs/quickstart.md

 from kif_lib.vocabulary import wd
 ```

-Next, we create a KIF SPARQL store pointing to the official Wikidata query
+Let us no we create a SPARQL store pointing to the official Wikidata query
 service:

 ```{code-cell}
 kb = Store('sparql', 'https://query.wikidata.org/sparql')
 ```

-A KIF store is an inteface to a knowledge source: it allows us to view the
+A KIF store is an inteface to a knowledge source.
+It allows us to view the
 source as a set of Wikidata-like statements.

 The store `kb` we just created is an interface to Wikidata itself.
 We can